 Like any high-performing individual, new leaders need to wrap a professional support team around them if they are to give themselves the best chance of success.
 That team must be trustworthy, objective, and acting always in the leader’s best interests.
-Having coached hundreds of CEOs and other leaders in startup and high growth businesses, I’m convinced that that team should include: an executive coach, a mentor and a therapist.
+Having coached hundreds of CEOs and other leaders in startup and high growth businesses, I’m convinced that leaders benefit from a combined team that includes an executive coach, a mentor and a therapist.
 This post unpacks what the difference between a coach, mentor and therapist is and explains why, together, they make up a such a cohesive support team.

 If you are a new leader and would like more inspiration, then sign up to my Monthly Newsletter: a curation of blogs, articles, books and podcasts about the future of leadership.
 You can also follow me on Twitter, LinkedIn and Instagram.